khaledYS/restaurant-casher/readme.md

 - [ ] change the the confirmations alerts and popups from the browser built-in popups to custome popups
 - [ ] change the files to be nested in the components folder
 - [ ] HardcoreOne: changing the ID's from charcters and numbers to numbers only
+- [ ] make the user when going to "/welcome/order/<the Id of the bill>", make him have the ability of editing.

 # App Structure